Bolt404/LayoutDemo/README.md

-Example Projecy / Playground for learning.
+Example Project / Playground for learning.